-- 11.1 The Fire and Rescue Authority's policy for the remuneration for this group of employee was agreed locally as follows: - Area Manager B basic salary as per agreed NJC for Local Authority Fire and Rescue Services firefighter pay scales; - A flexible duty allowance set at 20% of basic salary - Continuous duty system allowance set at 12% of basic salary - Vehicle lease hire provision - Employer pension contributions - 11.2 The current level of remuneration is set out at Appendix 2.
+- 11.1 The Fire and Rescue Authority's policy for the remuneration for this group of employee was agreed locally as follows: - Area Manager B basic salary as per agreed NJC for Local Authority Fire and Rescue Services firefighter pay scales; - A flexible duty allowance set at 20% of basic salary - Continuous duty system allowance set at 12% of basic salary - Vehicle lease hire provision - Employer pension contributions

-- 11.3 The Fire and Rescue Authority's pay policy for the remuneration of employees who are not chief officers, including the lowest paid, will align remuneration to the relevant NJC agreed salary rates negotiated annually on a national basis.
+- 11.2 The current level of remuneration is set out at Appendix 2. - 11.3 The Fire and Rescue Authority's pay policy for the remuneration of employees who are not chief officers, including the lowest paid, will align remuneration to the relevant NJC agreed salary rates negotiated annually on a national basis.
 These are set out in the appendices. - 11.4 The lowest paid persons employed under a contract of employment with the Fire and Rescue Authority are employed on full time [37 hours] equivalent salaries.
 The "lowest salary" used by the Fire and Rescue Authority is the National Joint Council (NJC) for Local Government Services (Green Book), spinal column point 6, which was adopted by the Service following the completion of the Job Evaluation Scheme in 2014.
-As at 1 April 2017, this is £15,014 per annum.
-However, the lowest current salary scale in payment within the Fire and Rescue Authority is point 13; this is £16,491 per annum.
-The Fire and Rescue Authority occasionally employs apprentices [and other such trainees] who are not included within the definition of 'lowest paid employees' as they are not employed under contracts of employment. - 11.5 The statutory guidance under the Localism Act recommends the use of pay multiples as a means of measuring the relationship between pay rates across the workforce and that of senior managers, as included within the Hutton 'Review of Fair Pay in the Public Sector' (2010). - 11.6 The current pay levels within the Fire and Rescue Authority define the multiple between the average of lowest paid (full time equivalent basic pay) employee scales and the Chief Fire Officer as 1: 7.5 and between the lowest paid employee.
+As at 1 April 2016, this is £14,514 per annum.
+However, the lowest current salary scale within the Fire and Rescue Authority is point 13; this is £16,191 per annum.
+The Fire and Rescue Authority occasionally employs apprentices [and other such trainees] who are not included within the definition of 'lowest paid employees' as they are not employed under contracts of employment. - 11.5 The statutory guidance under the Localism Act recommends the use of pay multiples as a means of measuring the relationship between pay rates across the workforce and that of senior managers, as included within the Hutton 'Review of Fair Pay in the Public Sector' (2010). - 11.6 The current pay levels within the Fire and Rescue Authority define the multiple between the average of lowest paid (full time equivalent basic pay) employee scales and the Chief Fire Officer as 1: 7.5 and between the lowest paid employee and Deputy Chief Fire Officer as 1: 5.9 (as of 1 April 2016).
 The Hutton report on fair pay in the public sector was asked to explore the case for a fixed limit on pay dispersion in the public sector, through a requirement that no public sector manager can earn more than 20 times the lowest paid person in the organisation.
-The report concluded that the relationship to median earnings was a more relevant measure and the Government's Code of Recommended Practice on Data Transparency recommends the publication of the ratio between highest paid salary and the median salary of the whole of the Authority's workforce. - 11.7 The multiple between the median full time basic equivalent earnings and the Chief Fire Officer is 1:4. - 11.8 The Fire and Rescue Authority will annually publish information on the remuneration of Chief Officers, the median earnings of the organisation's workforce, and the ratio between these two figures in their annual financial statement to demonstrate the relationship between the two.
+The report concluded that the relationship to median earnings was a more relevant measure and the Government's Code of Recommended Practice on Data Transparency recommends the publication of the ratio between highest paid salary and the median salary of the whole of the Authority's workforce. - 11.7 The multiple between the median full time basic equivalent earnings and the Chief Fire Officer is 1:4.
+The multiple between the median full time basic equivalent earnings and Deputy Chief Fire Officer is 1:3 (as of 1 April 2016). - 11.8 The Fire and Rescue Authority will annually publish information on the remuneration of Chief Officers, the median earnings of the organisation's workforce, and the ratio between these two figures in their annual financial statement to demonstrate the relationship between the two.